josalbert456/DesignPatterns/README.md

-BlueLight, GreenLight, RedLight, Light, Switch, Main ---- is it Observer???
+BlueLight, GreenLight, RedLight, Light, Switch, SwitchObserver ---- is it Observer???